dmitch-lynkd/espruino-ts-quickstart/README.md

 **send-to-espruino-console:** uploads compiled code to board (run espruino console before using this command).
 Once you run this command then switch back to `espruino-console` view<br />

 ## Sending code to the Espruino
 The Gulp tasks expect the main source file to be `app.ts`.
-This should either have all of your code or import code from other source files.
+This should either have all of your code or it should import code from other source files.
 When ready to test the code on the Espruino, open the Espruino console:<br />
 &nbsp;&nbsp;&nbsp;&nbsp;```npm run espruino-console```<br />
 Next, compile the Typescript to Javascript and send the compiled code to the Espruino.
 Both can be done together in one step:<br />
 &nbsp;&nbsp;&nbsp;&nbsp;```npm run deploy```<br />